Voices: Micro-editions of Readings by Marlatt, McClure, and Rukeyser

 28:29 - 29:55

 I thought of that very much at the beginning of this month in Mexico, and yesterday when I heard a story.
 It's a story of what happened at Christmas time.
-I was in Mexico--I wonder whether you saw it--I heard of it yesterday in New York as a little three line story in the back page of the New York Times, saying that the largest underground bomb-test was about to be held in Nevada--in the States--and to that test, the day before, came five scientist, in Utah--in the States--to protest, to picket, to try to stop it.
+I was in Mexico--I wonder whether you saw it--I heard of it yesterday in New York as a little three line story in the back page of the New York Times, saying that the largest underground bomb-test was about to be held in Nevada--in the States--and to that test, the day before, came five scientists, in Utah--in the States--to protest, to picket, to try to stop it.
 And another person who protested, was Howard Hughes, who owns most of Las Vegas at this point, and had his own reasons for protesting.
 These protests did not stop the testing.
 The test was made.
 It was the largest underground made yet.
 Do you know this story?
 There was a crack, a crack in the earth, big enough, they said, the way we talk, big enough for the Empire State Building.

 Speaking